 - Heating pads

 Heat lamps and ceramic elements can be mounted to the top of the enclosure to direct heat downward.
 Heat tape or adhesive pads can be placed on the underside of the glass enclosure.

 In addition to their temperature requirements, you need to maintain the right level of humidity in their aquarium.
 An ideal range is 60 to 75% which can be achieved with misters and a bowl of water in the tank.
 Your bowl should be one that is too heavy for the snake to knock over and ideally large enough for the snake to move its body through to cool off.
 Water should be cleaned and replaced often though as boas have a tendency to urinate in their water bowls.

 Boa Constrictors Do Not Need UV Light

 Boa constrictors do not require UV (ultraviolet) light to maintain their health, but you can use a light if you want.
 If you choose to use light, use full-spectrum lighting or a low-watt incandescent bulb during the day.
 Place the lighting in a way that the snake does not come into direct contact with the bulb.
 Snakes can be seriously burned if lights are placed incorrectly.

 Boa constrictors are carnivores and eat live prey.
-Boa constrictors can be fed once a week to a couple of times per month, depending on the age of the snake.
-Baby boa constrictors grow faster than adults so they require more frequent feedings.
+Typical food choices for a pet boa constrictor are mice, rats, chicks, and even small rabbits.
+Pet boa constrictors can eat pre-killed prey such as rats and mice.
 A good rule of thumb to remember when feeding is that the prey should be no wider than the widest part of the snake's body.
-Pet boa constrictors can eat pre-killed prey such as rats and mice.
 Always provide your boa with a clean bowl of water.